Aquaporin-5

 Aquaporin-5 (AQP-5) is a protein that in humans is encoded by the AQP5 gene.

 Aquaporin-5 (AQP-5) is a water channel protein.
 Aquaporins are a family of small integral membrane proteins related to the major intrinsic protein (MIP or AQP0).
 Aquaporin-5 plays a role in the generation of saliva, tears and pulmonary secretions.
 AQP0, AQP2, AQP5, and AQP6 are closely related and all map to 12q13.

+AQP-5 features a homotetrameric structure embedded in the cell membrane with the center of each monomer acting as a water pore.
+Each monomer structure is a transmembrane protein which have an asparagine–proline–alanine (NPA) hydrophobic residue embedded in the membrane of the cell.
+The NPA residue plays a role in water and solute permeability across the membrane of the cell.